Gapless topological phases and symmetry-enriched quantum criticality: A conceptual overview

 The above examples could be distinguished by symmetry properties of \emph{local} operators.
-The more interesting case, however, is when two enriched critical points can only be distinguished by the symmetry properties of \emph{nonlocal} operators.
-Such an example is given by:
+A more interesting case is when two enriched critical points can only be distinguished by the symmetry properties of \emph{nonlocal} operators.
+An example is given by:

-These two systems cannot be distinguished by a local operator; in particular, both are described by the Ising universality class with $\sigma(x) \sim Z_n$ \cite{Jones19}, i.e., $T \sigma T = + \sigma$.
-However, the Ising CFT also has a \emph{nonlocal} operator $\mu(x)$ with scaling dimension $\Delta_\mu = 1/8$---this is related to the local $\sigma(x)$ under Kramers-Wannier duality.
+The former (latter) is a phase transition between the trivial phase and the Ising (cluster SPT) phase that we encountered above.
+These two systems, $H$ and $H''$, cannot be distinguished by a local operator; in particular, both are described by the Ising universality class with $\sigma(x) \sim Z_n$ \cite{Jones19}, implying $T \sigma T = + \sigma$.
+In previous work, $H$ and $H''$ were shown to be topologically distinct by mapping them to free-fermion chains and then appealing to a winding number \cite{Verresen18,Jones19}.
+In this work, we go significantly beyond this by identifying a topological invariant which is well-defined in the presence of interactions.
+Indeed, the Ising CFT also has a \emph{nonlocal} operator $\mu(x)$ with scaling dimension $\Delta_\mu = 1/8$---this is related to the local $\sigma(x)$ under Kramers-Wannier duality.
 For the usual critical Ising chain, this is known to be the string operator $\mu(x) \sim \cdots X_{n-2} X_{n-1} X_n$ at any position $n$.
 For $H''$, however, one can show that $\mu(x) \sim \cdots X_{n-2} X_{n-1} Y_n Z_{n+1}$ \cite{Jones19}.
+(Note that in both cases, the nearby symmetry-preserving phase\footnote{This can be reached by perturbing with $\varepsilon(x) \sim - \mu(x) \mu(x+a) + \sigma(x) \sigma(x+a)$.} has long-range order $\lim_{|x-y| \to \infty} \langle \mu(x) \mu(y) \rangle \neq 0$---see e.g. Eq.~\eqref{eq:clusterstring}---as expected by Kramers-Wannier duality.)
 This suggests that the two models are two distinct $G$-enriched Ising CFTs distinguished by $T\mu T = \pm \mu$.
 To establish this, we need to ensure that the charge of $\mu$ is well-defined, i.e., that it is independent of our choice of operator on the lattice.
-This requires us to introduce the notion of a \emph{symmetry flux}.
+This requires us to generalize the notion of symmetry flux or string order parameter (which we reviewed in the previous subsection) to gapless cases.